Innovative Neurorehabilitation Technology

 Lokomat® is the world's first driven robotic gait orthosis.
 Designed to benefit patients with neurological movement disorders, the system consists of the robotic gait orthosis itself and the Levi body-weight support system used in combination with a treadmill.
 The patient's legs are guided on the treadmill according to a preprogrammed physiological gait pattern, which can be adjusted to accommodate individual needs and rehabilitation goals.
 The Lokomat is housed at TIRR Memorial Hermann Kirby Glen Outpatient Center.

-Our Neurorecovery Philosophy
+Our Neurorecovery Program and Philosophy